HAMONI LAPUDE ANAN WAS REWARDED THE SÜDEN OPEN CALL 1ST PRIZE.

 Hamoni Lapude Anan (2010) is a sound anthropological investigation about the story of how the sonority of an environment have changed, recreating the Yaghan world.

 It is an acoustic historical exploration, a musical representation of everyday life; a cyclic narrative composition linked by nature, locating the listener in an uncertain place between reality and imagination; mixing soundscapes with electroacustic, radio drama, feature and radio art.

 Trying to rescue the essence of telling stories around a fire to the next generations as it used to be; to preserve at least some few features of a culture in a process of extinction.
-Hamoni lapude anan means, “we used to make canoes” in Yaghan language, considering the canoe as a symbol of their nomadic freedom, and also paradoxically their ending in sedentary life.
-Produced with a big diversity of field recordings during the four seasons, discovering the acoustic environment in detail through the intimate textures of Nature, and using original Yaghan tools founded at archeological excavations.
-For this work it was made an intense search of personal and institutional sound archives around the world, from the first recordings made in wax cylinder 100 years ago until the last stories told by an elderly speaker.
+Hamoni lapude anan means, we used to make canoes in Yaghan language, considering the canoe as a symbol of their nomadic freedom, and also paradoxically their ending in sedentary life.
+The sound piece was produced with a big diversity of field recordings during the four seasons, discovering the acoustic environment in detail through the intimate textures of Nature, and using original Yaghan tools found at archeological excavations.
+For this work it was made an intense search of personal and institutional sound archives around the world, from the first recordings made in wax cylinder a hundred years ago until the last stories told by an elderly speaker.

 The language matter is something we are really interested in, both in relation to oral history and identity transmission (or lost).
 We found Hamoni Lapude Anan a very subtle, not invasive piece of sonic ethnographic research; the gaze, or better to say the act of listening seems not to impose specific readings and the piece leave the time to get lulled by different layers of narratives and diverse historical moments.
 The feminine voice brings a kind of gentle epic and a sense of domesticity as well into the piece.
 [Radio Papesse]